alosso5512/FinalProject/README.md

 Current and Future Feature List
 Current features include: keeping track of book and reviews of books.
 Future features to look out for include: Able to create a profile and customize the profile, ability to customize the books on the shelf, reviews/rating of books and have friends throughout the app and being able to create book club groups within the app for those who don't have time to meet in person!

+(Credits: This application was made possible with the help of ChatGPT.)